Lokad/Onnx/README.md

   	`lonnx run (modelpathorurl) (input) --<options>` e.g `lonnx run .\tests\Lokad.Onnx.Backend.Tests\models\mnist-8.onnx  .\tests\Lokad.Onnx.Backend.Tests\images\mnist4.png::mnist --softmax` will run the MNIST model at the path indicated using the image file indicated as input converted to the MNIST tensor shape 1x1x28x28.
 For language models you can say
-  `lonnx run https://huggingface.co/intfloat/multilingual-e5-small/resolve/main/onnx/model.onnx?download=true --text "me5s" "Hello world this is some text" --op-times 200 --print-input`
+  `lonnx run https://huggingface.co/intfloat/multilingual-e5-small/resolve/main/onnx/model.onnx?download=true --text "me5s" "Hello world this is some text" --print-input`
-  To download and run the language model from the URL indicated using the text input converted to input tensors 1x[tokennum] using the multilingual-e5-small tokenizer, printing op times and the model input.
+  To download and run the language model from the URL indicated using the text input converted to input tensors 1x[tokennum] using the multilingual-e5-small tokenizer, printing the model input.
+  For a local model download (git-ignored), you can do:
+  `mkdir models\multilingual-e5-small; powershell -Command "Invoke-WebRequest -Uri https://huggingface.co/intfloat/multilingual-e5-small/resolve/main/onnx/model.onnx?download=true -OutFile models\multilingual-e5-small\model.onnx"`
+  Then run:
+  `lonnx run .\models\multilingual-e5-small\model.onnx --text "me5s" "Hello world this is some text" --print-input`
 * See the [unit tests](https://github.com/Lokad/Onnx/blob/master/tests/Lokad.Onnx.Backend.Tests/GraphTests.cs) for example on how to use the library in your own .NET apps.
 * The modules for using the backend from Python are [here](https://github.com/Lokad/Onnx/tree/master/src/interop) and can be imported into Python apps in the usual way.